“If I made more income, I wouldn’t have all these money problems.”

 Why is the money mindset work so important?
 It’s because your thought and words around money drive your actions.
 I can give you all the cost-cutting tips in the world and they might work for a short while.
 However, if you don’t change your underlying beliefs about money, you’ll eventually be pulled back into your old ways.

-So, if you’ve taken a personal financial class at your church or online course and it didn’t help you in the long term, it’s honestly not your fault.
+So, if you’ve taken a personal financial class at your church or online course and it didn’t help you in the long term, I’m not surprised.
 Most financial literacy programs skim over the mindset piece, if it’s mentioned at all.

 So, whether you’re a high income earner or not, if you want to revolutionize your relationship with money and really feel confident about your financial future, commit to working on your money mindset.
 When paired with practical financial strategies, a positive money mindset will take you from hot mess to financial success!